rulewis/journey-optimizer.en/help/using/configuration/ptr-records.md

 ![](../assets/ptr-record-recent-update.png)

-You can see information such as the update status and the requested changes.
+You can see information such as the update status, and the requested changes.

 ![](../assets/ptr-record-updates.png)

-### Update statuses
+## Update statuses

 A PTR record update can have the following statuses: